mpano/Mychat/README.md

   <p align="center">
     An awesome Chat with friends like whatsapp template! <br />
-    open client readme and server readme for every step
+    open client readme and server readme for every step by step
   </p>
 </div>